Why you should automate the unpublishing of outdated content

 Automation can handle the archiving, deletion, or updating of content once it reaches its expiration point.
 This reduces manual tasks and simplifies content management, especially for organizations managing large volumes of digital content.
 In Kontent.ai, users can schedule the publish and unpublish dates of content at the same time, right from the authoring experience or via API.
 Need to make any changes?
 You can do that too.

-Easily schedule and unschedule content
+Easily schedule the publishing and unpublishing of content

 How to use taxonomies for bulk unscheduling